forIinRanger/forIinRanger/README.md

 - 👋 Hi, I’m @forIinRanger
-- 👀 I’m interested in maths, programming
+- 👀 I’m interested in maths, programming and climbing
-- 🌱 I’m currently learning Golang

 <!---